+PI: Bleakley, Bruce PI's E-mail: Bruce.Bleakley@sdstate.edu

-PI's E-mail: Bruce\Bleakley@sdstate.edu FY05 ARS Agreement #: 59-0790-5-077
+Project ID: FY07-BL-030 FY06 ARS Agreement #: 59-0790-5-077

-Research Area: CBCC

-Duration of Award: 1 Year
+Research Area: CBCC Duration of Award: 1 Year

-Project Title: Management of Fusarium Head Blight with Biological Control Agents.
+Project Title: Management of Fusarium Head Blight With Biological Control Agents.

-PROJECT 1 ABSTRACT (1 Page Limit)
+PROJECT 1 ABSTRACT

+(1 Page Limit)

 A field-screening trial for the effectiveness of bacteria acting as biological control agents in managing Fusarium head blight (FHB) will be conducted.
 Treatments will compare several bacterial strains used as biological control agents (BCAs) applied at various stages of crop development to an untreated control and a fungicide (Folicur) standard.
 A variety of BCAs will be cultured and applied from investigators in South Dakota and Nebraska, as part of a uniform BCA trial.
 Because it is difficult to guarantee FHB occurrence, the trial will be planted on sites with spring wheat residue and the site will be challenge inoculated with Fusarium graminearum conidia.
 Plots will be mist-irrigated to increase the likelihood of disease development.
 Foliar application of cells of the bacterial BCAs will be used in the field at flowering.
 Extent of FHB development and DON levels in grain will be measured.
 In some field plot trials, Folicur and one or more selected Bacillus strains will be combined and sprayed together to assay whether the combination will have a better ability to control FHB and/or reduce DON levels than each applied alone.
-In other field plot trials, application of Lysobacter strain C3 will be later followed by application of a Bacillus strain, to see if the use of these two BCAs at separate times will lead to greater control of FHB and/or reduction of DON than if they are applied separately and/or at the same time.
-Plate count enumeration of Bacillus BCAs applied to plant material will be conducted using recently developed culture conditions using high salt and high temperature, to follow BCA population changes on wheat and barley heads and how these correlate to presence or absence of reduction in FHB and/or DON.
-Some media and/or spray formulations will attempt to improve the ability of Bacillus cells to stick to plant material after spraying, such as by including elevated levels of calcium.
+Plate count enumeration of Bacillus BCAs applied to plant material will be conducted using recently developed culture conditions using high salt and high temperature, and antibiotic resistant spontaneous mutant strains to follow BCA population changes on wheat and barley heads and how these correlate to presence or absence of reduction in FHB and/or DON.
+Spray application both before and at anthesis will be compared for efficacy of controlling FHB and DON levels, and effect on populations of applied BCAs.
+Extracts from grain heads inoculated with BCAs will be analyzed for evidence of antibiotics produced by the BCAs, to see if there is evidence for in situ antibiotic production by BCAs.
+Also, PCR analysis of material washed from grain heads inoculated with Bacillus BCAs will look for evidence of lipopeptide antibiotic genes in larger amounts than in grain heads that have not been treated with BCAs.
 Further laboratory studies with pure cultures of the BCAs isolated from South Dakota wheat residue and foliage will examine the production of antibiotics (such as iturin and surfactin) by these Bacillus spp. in a limited number of growth media, with the identity of these lipopeptides to be verified by use of mass spectrometry.
-Effect of incubation time on antibiotic production and ability of the BCA inoculum to control FHB will be examined, to optimize a growth medium and incubation time for producing BCAs whose antagonism of FHB relies at least in part on antibiotic production.

 Bacterial BCAs may offer a more environmentally friendly control option for plant diseases than some chemical fungicides.
 By using bacterial BCAs isolated from wheat in a local environment, compatibility of the agent with the crop or success in establishing the agent on the crop should be more reliable.
-Results of this study will provide guidance in how best to use the agents in a commercial wheat production system and how effective the BCAs may be in field situations.
+Results of this study will provide guidance in how best to use the agents in a commercial wheat and/or barley production system and how effective the BCAs may be in field situations.